 The Historic Cary House Hotel opened in 1857 by William Cary.
-At first this three-story hotel had 77 luxurious rooms.
+At first, this three-story hotel had 77 luxurious rooms.
 A place where only the wealthiest of people would stay.
 From famous politicians to gold striking miners, the Cary House Hotel was suited for people with money.
 With guest book signatures by Mark Twain and Buffalo Bill, there’s no doubt these walls have a tale or two.
 Today, the Cary House sits with four stories and 40 rooms after a stint of operating as a Wells Fargo office.
 You can imagine there was a lot of gold being handled then.
 Years later during an excavation, $600 in gold nuggets and dust were reportedly found in the basement and ended up funding the 4th floor and elevator in 1931.
-Cool part is that this elevator still works, and is in fact the second oldest operating elevator west of the Mississippi.
+The cool part is that this elevator still works, and is in fact the second oldest operating elevator west of the Mississippi.

 Legendary Guests of the Historic Cary House Hotel